 5. Moderation doesn’t pay.

-As we said above, we pride ourselves on paying a Living Wage to our Moderators.
-The job is extremely challenging, can be stressful, and requires extremely talented, dedicated (and robust) people if you want it done right.
-And recently, the Department for Digital, Cultural, Media and Sport released their latest report, which found the job sector in trust and safety has grown 30% in the UK.
+We pride ourselves on paying a Living Wage to our Moderators.
+The job is extremely challenging, can be stressful, and requires extremely talented, dedicated people if you want it done right.
+It’s also a growing sector – the Department for Digital, Cultural, Media and Sport released a report which found the job sector in trust and safety has grown 30% in the UK.

 “The role of covering online (child) safety, content moderation, crisis and brand engagement continues to be denigrated and misunderstood.
 Every day our team (and others out there) are exposed to distressing material in the ongoing battle to help keep the general public from seeing it as well as reaching out to people who need help.
 But, hourly rates haven’t been able to increase for about ten years – due to organisations not prioritising the importance of the service and therefore being unwilling to pay what it’s worth.
 Big budgets are allocated to marketing, paid ads, PR, etc. but where is the line item for online ‘insurance’ – child safety, combating fake news, dangerous posts, damaging information…?
 I can only hope that, by talking about it more, we can raise awareness of the many ‘invisible’ people who really care about doing the work of a Moderator.
 They’re superheroes.”

-What type of things can a moderation agency do for you (and this list is not exhaustive):
+What can a moderation agency do for you?

-• Look after your online platforms in AND OUT of hours – social media is 24/7!
+• Look after your online platforms, in multiple languages, around the clock – social media is 24/7.

 • Remove, dissipate and report back on potential PR crises before they get started